DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 MTSS is a GPU/CPU software designed for the **_Classification_** and the **_Subsequence Similarity Search_** of MTSO.
 Originally inspired by [1], MTSS aims to improve the *Time Performance* and *Accuracy* for classifying and sub-searching any kind of MTS by using the well known similarity measure: **_Dynamic Time Warping (DTW)_**.

-In order to improve the *Time Performace* of these two tasks (which may be considered highly time consuming), MTSS present a **GPGPU** implementation which allows to achieve almost three order of magnitude speedup, while to get better *Accuracy* results, it uses different type of DTW, namely:
+In order to improve the *Time Performance* of these two tasks (which may be considered highly time consuming), MTSS presents a **GP-GPU** implementation which allows it to achieve almost three order of magnitude speedup, whilst getting better *Accuracy* results.
+It uses different types of DTW, namely:

 1. **D-MDTW:** Dependent-Multivariate Dynamic Time Warping
 2. **I-MDTW:** Independent-Multivariate Dynamic Time Warping